taehwanlee83/SIS-Advisor/README.md

-# Decision Support System for Safety Instrumented Systems for Unmanned Facilities Using Dynamic Process Simulation
+# An ML-based SIS advisor
 This repository provides the source code and processed datasets for the paper:

-**Decision Support System for Safety Instrumented Systems for Unmanned Facilities Using Dynamic Process Simulation**
+**An ML-based SIS advisor: Tackling data imbalance and selection bias with SIM-GEN within the functional safety framework**
-Tae Hwan Lee, Frank Ove Westad, Mary Ann Lundteigen (2025)
+Tae Hwan Lee, Frank Ove Westad, Mary Ann Lundteigen (2026)

 ---